bahim22/work/Docs_Scripts/os_install.md

-# MacOS X and Linux Info
+# MacOS, W10 and Linux Info

 ## Install Ubuntu 22 from a bootable usb drive => ISO file